-Round-trip flights booked through Go Ahead

-Tours arrive in Rio de Janeiro and depart

-from Buenos Aires.
-A representative from Go

-AheadTours will meet you at the airport and

-take you to your hotel.
-Please remain in the

-arrival lounge, as the representative might be

-escorting one of your fellow travelers to the

-- bus at the time of your arrival. - Transfers to and from the airport at your destination are included for travelers who have purchased their flights through Go Ahead Tours.
-Travelers who purchase their own flights may request airport transfers with Go Ahead Tours for an additional cost. - Flights from Rio to Iguazú Fallsand Iguazú Fallsto Buenos Aires are included in the price of your tour.
-A round-trip flight from Buenos Aires to El Calafate is also included in the price of the tour extension. - All other included transportation on this tour is by private motor coach.
+- Round-trip flights booked through Go Ahead Tours arrive in Rio de Janeiro and depart from Lima.
+A representative from Go Ahead Tours will meet you at the airport and take you to your hotel.
+Please remain in the arrival lounge, as the representative might be escorting one of your fellow travelers to the bus at the time of your arrival. - Transfers to and from the airport at your destination are included for travelers who have purchased their flights through Go Ahead Tours.
+Travelers who purchase their own flights may request airport transfers with Go Ahead Tours for an additional cost. - Flights from Rio to Iguazú Falls, Iguazú Fallsto Buenos Aires, Buenos Aires to Lima, Lima to Cuzco and then back to Lima are included in the price of your tour.
+(The tour extension also includes round-trip flights between Lima and Iquitos, in the northern Amazon). - Round-trip train rides between Aguas Calientes and Cuzco are also included in the price of your tour. - All other included transportation on this tour is by private motor coach.